sneakernets/DMXOPL/README.md

-# DMXOPL
+# DMXOPL3
 ***
-New and improved DMX GENMIDI for Doom and sourceports.
+New and improved DMX GENMIDI for Doom and sourceports, taking full advantage of the OPL3 waveforms.
+This takes things up a notch in terms of timbre.

 ## Summary
-This is a GENMIDI patch for DMX for OPL2-OPL3 FM synthesis.
+This is a GENMIDI patch for DMX for OPL3 FM synthesis.
 This patch aims to remedy the "weak" default instruments to better match the Roland Sound Canvas, most notably the SC-55 and SC-88.
-Recommended minimum setup for no note-cuts is  ZDoom 2.8.1 with MAME OPL2 emulator core, with 6 chips emulated.
+Recommended minimum setup for no note-cuts is  ZDoom 2.8.1 with DOSBOX OPL3 emulator core, with 6 chips emulated.

 # FAQ
 ***

+### Why OPL3 only?
+OPL3 has four additional waveforms - Alternating Sine, Camel Sine, Square, and Logarithmic Square (Sawtooth).
+The most interesting of these is the Square wave, for obvious reasons!
+This will benefit percussion instruments immensely.

 ### What did you use for this project?
 Hex Editors, OPL3 Bank Editor, Fraggle's Python scripts, Adlib Tracker II, Edlib, ADLMidi.
 I also used the following keyboards and devices:

-* Yamaha PSR-3 for basic percussion
+* Yamaha PSR-3 for basic voice ideas
 * Yamaha PSS-50 for layered voice ideas
 * Yamaha DX-7
 * Commodore 64 Music Module
 * VRC7 and related chips
 * Sound Blaster 16
 * Yamaha PCI cards
+* Sounds from various SEGA MegaDrive games

 ### Will this run on Vanilla?
-Yes, but some note cut-offs will happen if you don't have your **DMXOPTION** variables set.
-Even then, this may cut notes.
-I was aiming for sound quality with source ports that can run multiple OPL2/OPL3 chips, but I may release a cut-down version later.
+Yes, but your **DMXOPTION** variables must be set.

 ### YOU MISSED (X) SOUND!
-I've changed 99% of the sounds, but a few I liked enough to keep.
+Only gunshot is the same.
+Sorry, kid!

 ### What IWAD works best?
 All IWADs work.

 ### Is this compatible with (X)?
-As far as I know, anything that supports DMX patches would be supported.
-If you want this included in your favorite OPL plugins, please let the authors know.
+As far as I know, anything that supports DMX patches and OPL3 emulation would be supported.
+If you want this included in your favorite OPL3 plugins, please let the authors know.
 I would be more than happy to see this patch included.

+### Will any instruments use 4-op?
+In the OPL3 sense, No.

+### Why not just use a soundfont?
+Because all soundfonts I've heard *stink* compared to the SC55, and to this day i'm not satisfied with the state of Sound Canvas soundfonts, or the software midi sequencers that claim to use them.

+### Something doesn't sound quite right.
+All DMX implementations seem to differ from port to port and player to player.
+My patches are tested in Vanilla Doom, Chocolate Doom, and ZDoom 2.8.1.
+If you hear something different that you don't hear in those three ports, it is a bug that should be reported to the respective authors.

 ### I'd like to use this in my project.
 Go ahead, just give credit.
-My recommended string for plugins is "DMXOPL", or "DMXOPL v1.8.2".
-DMXOPL(Sneakernets) is also acceptable.
+My recommended string for plugins is "DMXOPL3", or "DMXOPL3 v2.0".
+DMXOPL3(Sneakernets) is also acceptable.
+Also, don't erase the original DMXOPL preset for this one - I'd love to see both included if possible!

 ### How can I help?
 Send a pull request.
+Contributing is easy, just follow the guide.

 # Credits
 ***